KaiAmino/ButterFlySet/README.md

 2. Run `python3 json2h5.py` from the directory where the script is located.
 The new directory (default name is 'train') is generated which contains .h5 and .csv files.

 The following options are required:
 - `-json` specifies the name and location of the directory containing the scenes you are importing to the dataset.
 The default is set to `jsons`.
-If you want to create a new dataset based on part of the 'original' dataset, it is recommended to modify the contents of the 'jsons' directory.
+If you want to create a new dataset based on part of the original dataset, it is recommended to modify the contents of the 'jsons' directory.
 - `-phase` specifies the name of your new dataset.
 Default is set to `train`.
 - `-user` specifies your name.
 To match the project owner name in DeepLabCut, it is preferable to use your initials (e.g., Kai Amino → KA).